Myriopteris chipinquensis: Description

 Leaf bases are closely spaced along the horizontal rhizome, which is 2 to 3 mm in diameter.
 The rhizome bears scales, which are linear-lanceolate with attenuate tips and entire (untoothed) margins.
 They are black at the center and orange at the margins, and measure 3 to 4 mm long.

 The fronds spring up in clusters.
 When mature, they are 12 to 37 cm long.
 The stipe (the stalk of the leaf, below the blade) represents about one-third to one-half of the total length of the leaf.
 The stipe is round and ungrooved in profile.
 It is brown in color and thickly covered with tan-colored hairs and narrow, linear scales.

 The leaf blades are lanceolate, bipinnate (cut into pinnae and pinnules) to tripinnate-pinnatifid (cut into pinnae, pinnules, and lobed pinnulets).
 The leaf tissue is firm in texture, sometimes nearly leathery.
 The rachis (leaf axis) and costae (pinna axes) are covered in the same type of hairs and scales as the stipes.
 From 17 to 25 pairs of pinnae are present.
 The terminal subdivisions of the leaf (those at the ends of pinnae or pinnules) are oblong, about 3 mm long and 1 mm wide, and often have two lobes of unequal size at their base.
 The lateral subdivisions (those not at the ends of the pinnae or pinnules) are ovate and about 1 mm in diameter.
 The upper surface of the leaf bears a few crinkly white hairs; similar hairs, tan or white in color, are more abundant on the lower surface, although they do not completely conceal the leaf tissue of that surface.

 On fertile fronds, the sori are protected by false indusia formed by the edge of the leaf curling back over the underside.
 The recurved edges are only a little modified in comparison to the rest of the leaf tissue, and are not divided into multiple segments.
-The sori contain tan to light brown spores, with 64 spores in each sporangium.
+The sori contain tan to light brown spores, with 64 spores in each sporangium, typical of sexually reproducing species within the genus.
 The species is a diploid, with chromosome counts of 2n = 58 or 60.

 M. chipinquensis is extremely similar to M. tomentosa, from which it was not distinguished until the 20th century, and is usually found growing with that species.
 M. tomentosa has a denser coating of hairs on both leaf surfaces, and its terminal and lateral subdivisions are more or less similar in shape.
 Its organs are in general slightly larger than those of M. chipinquensis.
 It also has 32, rather than 64, spores per sporangium.